 Why Are So Many Computers Left Unpatched?

 Whether or not to patch a system can be a difficult decision, as it can sometimes cause unexpected problems.
-Some administrators are too busy to test new software patches, while others do not have the time to test the patches as extensively as required.
+System administrators of large networks have to spend the time to test each new patch thoroughly.
+And if the patch results in a system malfunction, the administrator may be required to do extensive re-programming in order to make the system both safe and effective.
 Others make the erroneous assumption that if there is not currently a known exploit, that there is no need to apply the patch.